The checklist is a tool that will help you discover what you need to know when assessing whether or not a publisher is suitable for your research.

 - Can you contact the publisher by telephone, email, and post?

-- Are the books indexed in services that you use?
+Are the books indexed in services that you use or your colleagues use?

-- – Is it clear whether or not fees will be charged to authors?
+- Is it obvious whether or not fees will be charged to authors?

 - If there are charges, does the publisher website give an indication of the amount, currency, explain what these fees are for, and when they will be charged?

-- – Is the publisher website clear if waivers are available?
+- Does the publisher website explain whether or not waivers are available?

-- – For open access books, does the publisher have a clear license policy, including any preferred licenses and whether exceptions are permitted depending on the needs of the author?
+- For open access books, does the publisher have a clear license policy, including any preferred licenses and whether exceptions are permitted depending on the needs of the author?
 Are license details also included on their publications?
+Will your book be available as open access immediately when published?

-- – Is the publisher clear about services offered to authors, such as copyediting and marketing?
+- Is the publisher clear about services offered to authors, such as copyediting and marketing and supporting rights management?

-- Is the publisher a member of a recognized industry initiative?
+Is the publisher a current member of a recognized industry initiative?

-– Do they adhere to guidelines from the Committee on Publication Ethics (COPE) ?
+- Are they a current member of the Committee on Publication Ethics (COPE) and follow its guidelines?

-– If the publisher offers an open access option, does the publisher belong to the Open Access Scholarly Publishers’ Association (OASPA) ?
+- If the publisher offers an open access option, is it a current member of the Open Access Scholarly Publishers’ Association (OASPA)?

 - Is the publisher a member of another trade association?

-If you can answer ‘yes’ to most or all of the questions on the list.
+If you have been able to check most or all of the items on the list.